gschandrasekhar/waterDip_frontend/README.md

 Contributions are welcome!
 If you have suggestions for improvements or additional features, please fork the repository and submit a pull request.

 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is not licensed yet.

 Acknowledgments
 Thank you to ApexCharts for providing a powerful charting library.